manateeit/rools/package-tools/DEVELOPER_GUIDE.md

    npm install @automateeverything.cc/roo-code-memory-bank
    ```

-2. The configuration files will be automatically extracted to the project root during installation.
+2. The configuration files will be automatically extracted from the repository root to the project root during installation.

 3. If you need to manually extract the files (e.g., after updating):
    ```bash